CliMA/ClimaCoupler.jl/README.md

  https://github.com/CliMA/ClimateMachine.jl/blob/83cb930177d27ad411611c1aaaad68aec38ce4ec/src/Ocean/SplitExplicit01/Communication.jl#L191

      which shows some mapping between differnet dimension collections of DG fields.
+Wrapping this type of code in an API with some meta-data tuple would make a reaonable starting point for a boundary-fields abstraction.

 ## creating a driver and stepping recipe for advancing coupled components

+     In a coupled system we want to step components separately and periodically exchange fields between them.
+Some preliminary sketching of ideas is in progress here